-The premise of a data warehouse is structure
+The premise of a data warehouse is its structure

 The source data is restructured to match the dimensions of a data warehouse.
-This requires some upfront thinking and planning, for example, the type of data that needs to be stored.
-However, you can reduce the manual effort by building a repeatable, visual approach to the data workflow.
+This requires some upfront planning, such as thinking about the type of data that needs to be stored.
+However, you can reduce your manual effort by building a repeatable, visual approach to the data workflow.

-How do you do that?
-By automating the data transfer process through a schedule, and/or specific event triggers (e.g. a new file arriving into a location) or API’s.
+How do you do this?
+By automating the data transfer process through a schedule, and/or specific event triggers (e.g. a new file arriving at a location) or APIs.

-Here’s a successful data warehousing case study from one of our customers.
+Here’s a successful data warehouse case study from one of our customers.

-EE, the UK’s largest mobile network with 28 million + customers, has a lot of data in multiple systems.
-This makes consolidating this data difficult for small departments.
+EE, the UK’s largest mobile network with more than 28 million, has a lot of data in multiple systems.
+This makes consolidating data difficult for small departments.

-A ‘digital insights’ team within the company needed to find a new and easier way to access data.
-They decided to start small and adopt an agile approach to growing a data warehouse as opposed to previously failed, large-scale and slow-paced traditional projects.
+The ‘digital insights’ team within the company needed to find a new and easier way to access data.
+They decided to adopt an agile approach to growing a data warehouse as opposed to previously failed, large-scale and slow-paced traditional projects.

-They wanted to demonstrate value quickly to their superiors and peers to secure further budget and generate buy-in from other departments, which would encourage access to more and more data and make their projects more attractive.
+They wanted to demonstrate value quickly to secure further budget and generate buy-in from other departments, which would encourage access to more data and make their projects more attractive.

-To achieve this quickly and with limited budget and resources, they needed tooling to help the team onboard new data with full ETL automation.
+To achieve this quickly with limited budget and resources, they needed to onboard new data with full ETL automation.

 A combination of CloverDX and Amazon Redshift fit the bill perfectly.
-The Amazon Redshift data warehouse gave them an easy place to store the data without too much upfront commitment and CloverDX provided the level of productivity, flexibility and enterprise features they needed to ensure the project was a success.
+The Amazon Redshift data warehouse gave them an easy place to store the data without too much upfront commitment, while CloverDX provided the level of productivity, flexibility and enterprise features they needed to ensure the project was a success.

 Discover the right data method